 You can check out a video clip of it here.

-In 2007, my son David who had been programming with me since he was 12 started TempWorks Venture, a payroll funding and back-office processing business that has become the engine for fast-growing staffing companies in the USA.
-My daughter Maria also joined the company as a software developer and is now watching the cash as company controller.
+In 2007, my son David, who had been programming with me since he was 12, started TempWorks Venture, a payroll funding and back-office processing business that has become the engine for fast-growing staffing companies in the U.S. My daughter Maria also joined the company as a software developer and is now watching the cash as company controller.

-In 2013 our relationship with Manpower, Sterling, Michael Page and other public staffing companies continues to evolve with solutions ranging from time clocks to Broadbean and background check integration, and we continue to take on new startup staffing companies for funding and payroll on an almost daily basis.
+Our relationship with the likes of Manpower, Sterling, Michael Page and other public staffing companies continues to evolve with solutions ranging from time clocks, to Broadbean and background check integration.
+We also continue to take on new startup staffing companies for funding and payroll on an almost daily basis.

 David and Maria have been running the business side for many years now while I develop new modules, work with strategic clients and help out team members that need me in a pinch.

-That's my story - The TempWorks Story.
-If you've got a story to share, I'd love to hear it!
+That’s my story, our story, The TempWorks Story.
+If you have your own story to share, we’d love to hear it!